numpy/numpy/_randomgen/README.rst

 Compatibility Warning
 ---------------------

-``RandomGenerator`` does notsupports Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
+``RandomGenerator`` does not support Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
 Box-Muller normals are slow to generate and all functions which previously relied on Box-Muller normals now use the faster Ziggurat implementation.
 If you